What Is a Project Coordinator?

 A project coordinator handles administrative tasks for the project manager, such as ordering equipment and materials, managing deadlines and workflows, and scheduling meetings — all in an effort to support the project manager and keep the project running smoothly.

-Aside from budgeting-related activities, project coordinators are also responsible for coordinating and attending meetings and developing strategies for projects.
-Key responsibilities of a project coordinator include:
+Aside from budgeting-related activities, project coordinators are also responsible for coordinating and attending meetings and

 - Evaluating and finding solutions to potential problems during project implementation